alan-turing-institute/data-safe-haven/docs/tutorial/quick_overview/what-is-a-safe-haven.md

-Placehold
+# What is a Safe Haven?

-Insert info on what a safe haven, what purposes they have etc.
+Placeholder: Insert info on what a safe haven, what purposes they have etc.